zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Another word for “uneven” is “crooked” (crooked).
 S omething that is “crooked” is something that is not in a straight line, something  that is not even.
 There’s another meaning of the word “crooked,” which is to be someone who is dishonest, who takes money illegally.
 Many politici ans around the world are “crooked.”
 They are dishonest by taking money and d oing things because someone gave them money.
 Here, however, “crooked” j ust means not straight, not even.

 Mom is worried that because her son keeps moving ar ound while she’s trying to measure and make alterations of the clothing, the s eams of the clothing will be “crooked.”
 “Seams” (seams) refers to the line of se wing where two pieces of the material, what we call “fabric” (fabric), come toge ther in a piece of clothing.
-So, if you look at a pair of pants, if you look at the leg s of the pants, there will be a “seam” – a place where the material or the fabric i s sewn together, is connected.
+So, if you look at a pair of pants, if you look at the leg s of the pants, there will be a “seam” – a place where the material or the fabric is sewn together, is connected.
 That’s called a “seam.”

 Mom says, “You and your brothers are growing so fas t I feel like a full-time tailor.”
 A “tailor” (tailor) is a person who sews clothing p rofessionally, who gets paid to

 sew clothing.
 A tailor is often a person who makes clothing as well.
 For example, if you want to buy a nice professional suit – a sui t coat and pants – you might go to a tailor and have a suit made professionally tha t will cost you a lot of money.
 You might go to a tailor just to have your clothes altered – just to have them changed so that they will fit better.

 A “tailor,” then, is someone who works and gets pai d for doing the kinds of things that Mom is doing for free in our dialogue and many  moms have done for free, including my own.
 The son says, “Are we done?”
 Mom says, “No, we’re not,” meaning “We are not finished.”
 “Stay right there. y ou can help me iron a crease into this shirt before I put it through the sewing machine.”
 A “crease” (crease) is a line in clothing that is made by using what’s calle d an “iron” (iron).
-An iron is a hot piece of metal that you put over clothing so that t he clothing is flat.
+An iron is a hot piece of metal that you put over clothing so that the clothing is flat.

 Sometimes, especially for a pair of formal pants, y ou want a crease in the pants.
 You want a line that you can see in the fabric.
 Mom  is going to have Sa’ad do a crease in the shirt.
 She wants him to do this befor e she puts the shirt “through the sewing machine.”
 The “sewing (sewing) machine” is a machine that sews or puts two pieces of fabric together with something c alled “thread” (thread).
 “Thread” is like a very thin piece of string that y ou would use in clothing in order to put two pieces of fabric or material together.